My Awarded Projects

-Premieres and performances of pieces written specifically for her have led to appearances at such festivals as the Gaudeamus Muziekweek (NL), Sonic Fusion Festival (UK), Darmstadt New Music Courses (DE), BEAMS Marathon, International Computer Music Conference, Electronic Music Midwest, and Omaha Under the Radar.
-She has received numerous awards and accolades for her performances including, prizes at the Stockhausen Courses, the Darmstadt Summer Courses for New Music, and New Music USA project grants.
-She was a founding member of Chicago-based Ensemble Dal Niente, with whom she received the 2012 Kranichstein Prize for Interpretation.
+Shanna has presented premiere performances of pieces written for her at such festivals as the Gaudeamus Muziekweek (NL), Sonic Fusion Festival (UK), Darmstadt Ferienkurse (DE), International Computer Music Conference, and Omaha Under the Radar, among others.
+She has received numerous accolades for her performances including, prizes at the Stockhausen Courses, the Darmstadt Ferienkurse, and New Music USA project grants.
+In 2017, she co-curated and co-organized the first multi-day festival of Galina Ustvolskaya’s music (Power In Sound) in the United States.
+She was previously a founding member of Chicago-based Ensemble Dal Niente, with whom she received the 2012 Kranichstein Prize for Interpretation.

-Shanna can be heard on several recordings, including the album Mobile with guitarist Jesse Langen, featuring world premiere recordings of music by Fredrick Gifford, and the album SORI featuring works by Kyong Mee Choi for instruments and electronics.
-Current recording projects also include a disc of the complete flute works of Claus-Steffen Mahnkopf on NEOS.
-She performs on a Burkart flute and piccolo and Kingma bass and alto flutes.
+The most recent recording includes a disc of Claus-Steffen Mahnkopf’s works for flute on NEOS, in addition to previous releases of the album Mobile with guitarist Jesse Langen, featuring world premiere recordings of music by Fredrick Gifford, and the album SORI featuring works by Kyong Mee Choi for instruments and electronics.
+Current recording projects also include a solo disc of works for her Kingma open-hole bass flute.

 Following the UNLEASHED concert in January 2015, we created this video compilation from the January show—about two minutes of each work, featuring the three world premieres of the works funded by my project grant (https://www.newmusicusa.org/projects/new-works-for-the-open-hole-bass-flute/).